-3 SIMULATIONS
+4 SIMULATIONS

-A four echelon supply chain system is used in the simulated examples.
-The supply chain network consists of one product, two production nodes, two warehouses, four distribution centers, and four retailer nodes.
+A three echelon supply chain system is used in the simulated examples.
+The supply chain network consists of two product, one production nodes, two distribution centers, and three retailer nodes.

 All possible connections between immediately successive echelons are permitted.
-One product is being distributed through the network.
+Two product is being distributed through the network.
 Inventory setpoints, maximum storage capacities at every node, and transportation cost data for each supplying route are reported in Table 1.

-A prediction horizon of 20 time periods and a control horizon of 10 time periods were selected and was considered LO = 3 for every times.
-So each delay was replaced by its 4th order Pade approximation.
+A prediction horizon of 20 time periods and a control horizon of 10 time periods were selected and was considered LO=0 for every times.
+So each delay was replaced by its 4th order Pade approximation (after system model transformed to continuous time model and then returned to discrete time model).